anderson-ople/plot-comparison/README.md

 Only the `x` axis can be zoomed (see this [link](https://github.com/c3js/c3/issues/630)).
 However, *probably* this could be solved handling the `D3` chart directly.
 Some additional research is needed.

+# Plotly

+[Plotly](https://plot.ly/javascript/) is built on top of d3.js and stack.gl.
+`plotly.js` is a high-level, declarative charting library that ships with 20 chart types, including 3D charts, statistical graphs, and SVG maps.

+It is very complete with zoom, pan, box select and export features.

+Until now, _it is the best choice_.